 Carrier Oils for the balms

-The exact quality of the balms is not a precise recipe.
+The exact thickness of the balms is not a precise recipe.
 It really depends on how solid or liquid you want the balm to be.
 If you aren’t sure, then play with adding a little bit of wax at a time, and testing to see what your own ideal balm thickness is.

 Officially, the essential oils can be mixed into any carrier oil that you want.
 Here are a few of my favourite combinations: